TheHub5/Computer-Photography-Final-Project/README.md

-# Computer-Photography-Final-Project
-Final Project for Computer Photography (CSCI 3240U)
+# Computer-Photography-Final-Project (CSCI 3240U)
+## By: Ronald Sin & Hubert Giang

 Overview:
 Our project selects a target pixel location to find a target colour.
 Then a replacement colour can be selected to replace the target colour in the image.
 There is also a sensitivity slider for the replacement colour.

-Additionally there are 3 filter effects: the comic book effect, the pixelate effect, and the vintage filter.
+There are 3 filter effects: the comic book effect, the pixelate effect, and the vintage filter.

+There is also a Save button to save the output, an Exit button to exit the program, and a Reset button to reset the output back to the original image.

 Instructions:
  1. Our project initally loads in an image.
 The user will then input an x an y coordinate and press the "Check Location" button.
 This will determine the target colour of the pixel at that location and provide a zoomed in image of the location of the target pixel.